← Field notes

 // get_token_budget, get_rate_limit_state, get_circuit_breaker_state,

-Five tools, over the Model Context Protocol, callable from Claude Code, Cursor, or anything else that speaks MCP.
+Seven tools, over the Model Context Protocol, callable from Claude Code, Cursor, or anything else that speaks MCP.
 Querying never consumes the budget it's asking about — an agent can check as often as it wants for free.

 The part I shipped this week: budgets you can actually hand off